 # apt-get install python-setuptools python3-setuptools python-qt4-phonon python-qt4-phonon python3-pyqt4.phonon

 Next, download the linuxmessenger zip file from the github page, using wget command.
 Once downloaded, extract it to your desired directory or home directory.
-You should get the folder similar to “linuxmessenger-master”.
+You should get a folder similar to “linuxmessenger-master”.

 # wget https://github.com/oconnor663/linuxmessenger/archive/master.zip # unzip master.zip